-The Tensas Parish Sheriff maintains 4 individual governmental funds.
+The Tensas Parish Sheriff maintains 3 individual governmental funds.
 Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General Fund, and the Detention Center special revenue fund, which are considered to be a major funds.
-The Commissary Fund and Construction Fund data for the non-major governmental funds is provided in a separate column for non-major governmental funds.
+The Commissary Fund data for the non-major governmental fund is provided in a separate column for non-major governmental fund.